 The Penalty is Gone!

-As a recognized ELITE Agent, I enrolled 100+ Marketplace clients in 2018.
+As a recognized ELITE Agent, I enrolled 100+ Marketplace clients for 2020..

 ALTERNATIVES TO INDIVIDUAL QUALIFIED HEALTH PLANS

-If you missed Open Enrollment, and you don’t have a qualifying life event, you cannot buy or change you Qualified Health Plan.
+If you missed Open Enrollment, and you don’t have a qualifying life event, you cannot buy or change your Qualified Health Plan until the Open Enrollment for the following year.
 You can, however, purchase a Short Term Medical Plan, or Health Care Sharing Ministries Plan or Indemnity Plan at any time of year.

 HEALTH CARE SHARING MINISTRIES